ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    ![alt tag](./images/B-05.PNG)

-## C. Deploy AAD Pod Identity resoureces on AKS
+## C. Deploy AAD Pod Identity resources on AKS
 **Approx. time to complete this section: 10 minutes**

-1. Create a new Kubernetes namespace for deploying Claims Web API application;
+1. Create a new Kubernetes namespace for deploying Claims Web API application.

    ```bash
    # Create a new Kubernetes namespace 'dev-claims-mid' for deploying the Claims Web API application